marcelwa/CEGIS/README.md

 make
 sudo make install
 ```

+Since Z3 is automatically download, configured and installed during this procedure, this step may take a while.
+Pleaser enter your super user password to provide installation rights.

 The standard install prefix is `/usr/local`.
 If another prefix is desired, just replace `cmake ..` by `cmake -DCMAKE_INSTALL_PREFIX:PATH=/YOUR_PREFIX ..`